-MSR, or Mountain Safety Research, had humble beginnings in 1969 as a simple newsletter created for improving safety for mountaineers.
+MSR, or Mountain Safety Research, had humble beginnings in 1969 as a simple newsletter created for improving safety for mountaineers and backpackers.
 It wasn’t long before the newsletter took off and the founder ended up become a manufacturer of mountaineering gear.
 MSR has long been a trusted, reliable outdoor gear brand that is well-known for their tents.

 Tents in the 3P category tend to be overlooked for the more popular 2P and 4P models, but the Elixir 3 remains a popular choice for those needing a roomy 3 person tent.
 This tent is incredibly strong and impressively designed.
 Not to mention it’s very reasonable price makes it quite affordable for many outdoor enthusiasts like backpackers or camping trip enthusiasts.

-With the details out of the way, let’s get into some reasons why the Elixir 3 is so highly rated.
+With the details of the tent design out of the way, let’s get into some reasons why the Elixir 3 backpacking tent is so highly rated for mountaineering.

-Regardless of brand names or how well-designed a tent seems to look, the real test of any shelter’s worth is whether it can stand up to what Nature throws its way.
+Regardless of brand names or how the tent design looks, the real test of any shelter’s worth is whether it can stand up to what Nature throws it’s way while mountaineering.
 One of the most impressive, and important, advantages of the Elixir 3 is its ability to handle a range of poor weather without failure.

 This is a 3 season tent so you shouldn’t expect it to handle very cold weather or snow, but it can deal with winds, rain and chilly nights very well.
 This tent also has a good ventilation design, so warm, humid days shouldn’t be very much of an issue.
 If things get warm you can easily remove or pull up the rainfly sides while still having protection from bugs and debris thanks to the micro-mesh canopy.

 The Elixir 3 is incredibly well-priced for everything it offers.
 Going by quality alone, and plenty of storage space, MSR could have easily priced this model at minimum $100 more (check this listing for the latest live prices) and it still would be an excellent value.
-If you’re on a tight budget and really need the most bang for your buck, the Elixir 3 will leave you very happy on your backpacking or camping trip.
+If you’re on a tight budget and really need the most bang for your buck, the Elixir 3 durable tent will leave you very happy on your backpacking or camping trip.

 The combination of strength against weather, overall size, and careful design are more reminiscent of an expensive technical alpine tent than one in its actual price category.

-The peak ceiling height is almost 3.5′ tall, enough for the average adult to sit and move comfortably in.
+The peak ceiling height is almost 3.5′ tall, plenty of space for the average adult to sit and move comfortably in.
 The doors are also fairly large so getting out isn’t a hassle.
-The Elixir 3 was designed with a unique geometric pole design which is why it seems roomier than it is.
-This design also allows for two normal 25″ wide sleeping mats to be used.
+The Elixir 3 backpacking tent was designed with a unique geometric pole design which is why it seems roomier than it is.
+This durable tent design also allows for two normal 25″ wide sleeping mats to be used.